-- Don’t expose your child to UV radiation from sunlamps or tanning beds.
+Don’t let your child use or be around sunlamps or tanning beds.

 The American Academy of Pediatrics approves of the use of sunscreen on babies younger

 than 6 months old if adequate clothing and shade are not available.
-Parents should
+You should still

-most surface areas of skin.
-But parents also may apply a small amount of sunscreen
+covers most surface areas of skin.
+But you also may use a small amount of sunscreen

 If your child has skin cancer, you can help him or her during treatment in these ways: